IslamAlsawaftah/reading-notes/RazorPages.md

 {PACKAGE ID}: The library's package identifier.
 The package identifier defaults to the project's assembly name if the package identifier isn't specified in the project file.

 Application structure is similar to MVC but there are no folders for controllers and views.
-The folder called Pages contains all Razor views that in this context are called ìpagesî.
+The folder called Pages contains all Razor views that in this context are called ‚Äúpages‚Äù.

 Pages are always marked with @page directive that tells view engine this is Razor page and not a regular MVC view.